Hacker0x01/docs.hackerone.com/docs/hackers/hacktivity.md

 * The associated program
 * The awarded bounty amount

-There are 3 pages to Hacktivity:
+There are 2 pages to Hacktivity:
 * Popular - the activity that is currently trending
 * New - the latest activity
-* Top - the activity with the most number of upvotes

 ![hacktivity-1](./images/hacktivity-1.png)